 Program-to-Program Transfers may only be made during the lifetime of the Designated Beneficiary.
 A transfer of funds that does not meet all of the requirements for Program-to-Program Transfers will constitute a Non-Qualified Withdrawal subject to federal income tax on earnings and the Additional 10% Tax, and may negatively affect the Designated Beneficiary’s eligibility for federal and state benefits.
 You should carefully read the

 Program-to-Program Transfer section of the Program Disclosure Statement for more information.

-Contributions from all sources can be made up to $15,000 per year per Designated Beneficiary (unless the expanded contribution for working individuals with disabilities under the Tax Cuts and Jobs Act of 2017 applies).
-Contributions over $15,000 will not be accepted (unless the expanded contribution for working individuals with disabilities under the Tax Cuts and Jobs Act applies) and will be returned to the contributor, if possible.
+Contributions from all sources can be made up to $15,000 per year per Designated Beneficiary, unless the Work Contributions* described below applies.
+Contributions over $15,000 will not be accepted (unless the Work Contributions described below applies) and will be returned to the contributor, if possible.